frc5024/webdocs/docs/lib5k/drivekinematics.md

  - Current heading
  - Circumference of the wheels in meters

-With this information, we can get an X, and Y coordinate of the robot in meters by doing the following:
+With this information, we can get an X, and Y coordinate of the robot in meters with the following code:
 ```java

 // For storing the robot position